 I love talking about my subjects and my work, and I’m almost always happy to make myself available for interviews.
 Please note, however, that I generally prefer phone and Skype interviews over responding to written questions or e-mails, simply because those tend to take more time and work.
 That doesn’t mean I won’t respond to your written Q&A, but I’m pickier about those than I am phone interviews.

-Are you putting together a panel for a writer’s conference, and need someone who can talk all about the craft of researching, writing, and publishing biography, history, and non-fiction?
+Are you putting together a panel for a conference, and need someone who can talk all about the craft of researching, writing, and publishing biography, history, and non-fiction?
 I’m happy to serve.
-I’ve served on panels for Biographers International Organization, the Miami Book Fair, and the James River Writers conference, to name just a few.
+I’ve moderated and participated in panels for Biographers International Organization, the Miami Book Fair, and the James River Writers conference, to name just a few.

 But hey!
 I’m also your All Things Muppets, Star Wars, Sleepy Hollow, and Dr. Seuss Guy, right?
-So if you’re putting together a conference where you need someone to discuss those topics on a panel, I’m delighted to do that, too.
-I’ve been pleased to participate in panel discussions at film and comic book conferences, and I’m happy to debate which is the greatest Muppet movie, which Dr. Seuss book is the funniest, and whether Greedo shot first.
+So if you’re putting together a conference where you need someone to discuss those topics, I’m delighted to do that, too.
+I’ve been pleased to participate in panel discussions at film and comic book conferences and conventions–I’ve done everything from governor’s conferences to comic cons–and I’m happy to debate which is the greatest Muppet movie, which Dr. Seuss book is the funniest, and whether Greedo shot first.